FrankCoRa/PostreSQL_Cleaning/README.md

 WHERE repeat_purchase IS NOT NULL
   AND repeat_purchase IN (0, 1);
 ```
-# Synthesizing Results
+# Synthesizing Results (PostgreSQL)
 We have successfully cleaned the dataset by removing duplicates and replacing null values according to the established criteria.
-Next, we will merge the findings using the product_id variable as the key index.
+Next, we will merge the findings using the `product_id` variable as the key index.
 ```r
 SELECT
     c.product_id,